Carl Lawson

-Carl Lawson (born June 29, 1995) is an American football defensive end for the New York Jets of the National Football League (NFL).
-He played college football at Auburn.
+Carl Lawson (born June 29, 1995) is an American professional football linebacker for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Auburn Tigers.

-Early years
+Early life

 Lawson attended Milton High School in Milton, Georgia.
 He had 87 tackles and 15 sacks as a junior and 78 tackles and 27 sacks his senior year.
 Lawson was a consensus five-star recruit and was ranked among the top recruits in his class.
 He committed to Auburn University to play college football.

 College career

 As a true freshman at Auburn in 2013, Lawson had 20 tackles and four sacks.
 He missed his sophomore year in 2014 due to a torn ACL.
 In 2015, Lawson played in only seven games in his junior season due to injuries, recording 17 tackles and one sack.

 Professional career

 Cincinnati Bengals

-Lawson was drafted by the Cincinnati Bengals in the fourth round, 116th overall, in the 2017 NFL Draft.
+Lawson was selected by the Cincinnati Bengals in the fourth round, 116th overall, in the 2017 NFL draft.
 He played in all 16 games with one start, recording 16 tackles and 8.5 sacks.
-His 8.5 sacks finished second on the team behind Geno Atkins' 9.0 and first among all rookies, earning him a spot on the PFWA All-Rookie Team.
+His 8.5 sacks finished second on the team behind Geno Atkins' 9.0 and first among all rookies, earning him a spot on the Pro Football Writers of America All-Rookie Team.

 In 2018, Lawson played in eight games before suffering a season-ending torn ACL in Week 8.
 He was placed on injured reserve on November 5, 2018.